Lebanon, Israel hold talks on disputed maritime border

-The talks were mediated by the United States, which has pushed for negotiations to resolve the argument over potentially gas-rich Mediterranean waters.
+The talks were mediated by the United States, which has pushed for years for negotiations to resolve the argument over potentially gas-rich Mediterranean waters.

-Two Lebanese military helicopters were seen bringing the Lebanese delegation to the meeting.
-The Lebanese team was expected to be led by a military officer, and the Israeli side by the director general of its energy ministry.
+Two Lebanese military helicopters were seen bringing the delegation to the meeting.
+The Lebanese team was led by a military officer, and the Israeli side by the director general of its energy ministry.

+They broke up after barely an hour and agreed to meet again in two weeks.

 Agreement to hold the talks was announced weeks after the United States stepped up pressure on allies of Lebanon’s Iran-backed Hezbollah, imposing sanctions on senior politician from its main Shi’ite ally, the Amal party.